Improving NLO QCD event generators with high-energy EW corrections: Conclusion and Outlook

 In this paper we have focussed on the technical implementation of the $\bestpred$ accuracy in {\aNLO}, and also its automation and validation.
 The approach we have adopted is actually completely general and could be in principle extended to other tools that use different matching schemes for $\NLOQCDPS$ simulations.
 Indeed, since the approach is based on the reweighting, {\it i.e.}~a step happening after the event generation, it does not rely on the strategy for the event generation itself.
 Moreover, since the evaluation of EWSL involves only tree-level matrix elements and compact analytical formulas, an advantage of the reweighting via the Sudakov approximation is the speed and especially the numerical stability of the results.

+A natural follow up of our work is the extension of this technology to the matching and merging of $\NLOQCDPS$ predictions with different jet multiplicities, namely, in the {\aNLO} framework, the {\sc FxFx} formalism \cite{Frederix:2012ps}, similarly to what has been done in Ref.~\cite{Bothmann:2021led}.
+Also, an improvement of {\sc MadSpin} in order to account for the information of correlation of the helicity-dependent EWSL with the helicities and angular distributions of the decay products would be beneficial for observables that are sensitive to spin correlations.

 We have left phenomenological studies and comparisons with exact NLO EW accuracy predictions to dedicated works.
+Since EWSL are an approximation of the exact NLO EW corrections, there can be non-negligible effects at high energy that cannot be captured, such as photon-initiated contributions.
+These comparisons are therefore crucial before performing any phenomenological study.
 However, we remind the reader that a dedicated comparison of the EWSL automation in {\aNLO} and exact NLO EW corrections at fixed-order has already been performed in Ref.~\cite{Pagani:2021vyk}.
 Moreover, with our approach, the reweighting factors for the $\NLOQCDPS$ events can be augmented with further contributions on top of the EWSL.
 In other words, not only the percent-level mismatch with exact NLO EW corrections can be further decreased, but also higher-order EW effects or even BSM contributions can be taken into account.

-A further natural follow up of our work is the extension of this technology to the matching and merging of $\NLOQCDPS$ predictions with different jet multiplicities, namely, in the {\aNLO} framework, the {\sc FxFx} formalism \cite{Frederix:2012ps}.